 Podcast analytics provide invaluable insights into listener trends, audience behavior, and the overall performance of your series; however, tracking can get confusing when trying to determine which podcast metrics actually matter.

-In this article, we explore the podcast analytics that all podcasters should be monitoring to get an in-depth, accurate picture of your series' performance.
-With these insights, you'll be able to make informed decisions and maximize the effectiveness of your podcasting efforts.
+In this article, we explore the podcast analytics that all brands should be monitoring to get an in-depth, accurate picture of your series' performance.

 Downloads and unique listeners